-Shawn Yeager is Vice President of Business Development at Bottlepay.
-Powered by Bitcoin and the Lightning Network, they’re on a mission to revolutionise the way people transact across the world.
+Shawn Yeager is Vice President of Business Development for Payments at NYDIG.
+With technology and financial services powered by the Bitcoin and Lightning networks, they’re on a mission to deliver bitcoin for all.

 Previously, Shawn was Vice President of Sales at Dataswift, a vanguard provider of infrastructure that delivers personal data access, storage, and portability.
 There, he led enterprise sales, partnerships, and developer relations, growing revenue from zero to six digits in six months and closing deals worth several million dollars in the first year.

 Before joining Dataswift, Shawn co-founded music tech and financial services startup Trustream.
 They set out to create the first futures exchange for music, along with entirely new investment products, to better capitalize the music industry and further commoditize its assets.

 Previously, Shawn was CEO of ANKR, a groundbreaking Internet of Things device and software company, where he was recruited to scale up sales and operations and raise growth capital.
 Shawn led strategic initiatives in software development, product design, marketing, and customer support while adding key retailers like Best Buy and Home Depot and high-volume B2B distribution, enabling the company to realize breakout growth.

 Before ANKR, Shawn was a partner at music tech venture-builder, BPG, and co-founder of the portfolio company, Endorsee.
 At BPG, he led customer and business development for their portfolio companies and advised over one hundred startups and enterprises on business model design, product strategy, customer acquisition, and growth.
 Shawn made his mark leading workshops and accelerators, as operator and advisor to scores of great entrepreneurs, and by fostering dialog and advancing important music industry issues through podcasting, writing, and public speaking.